rubensousa/TabLayoutAdapter/README.md

 # TabLayoutAdapter
-A helper adapter to manage tabs created with TabLayout
+A helper library to easily create tabs with TabLayout

 ### Minimum API: 14

+## Why was this created?

+I was annoyed by the fact that the TabLayout doesn't change the alpha of icon tabs and restore state automatically, so I made this.

 ## Build